jakobsnl/RAGTruth_Xtended/README.md

 This repository provides:
 * **Core Scripts**:
   * `rtx/create_dataset.py`: Enriches the RAGTruth dataset with logits and hidden states and restructures it for analysis.
-  * `rtx/analyse_hallucination.py`: Analyses hallucinations using token- and sequence-level uncertxinty scores.
+  * `rtx/analyse_hallucination.py`: Analyses hallucinations using token- and sequence-level uncertainty scores.
   * `rtx/visualise_hallucination.py`: Visualises hallucination patterns in model outputs.
   * `rtx/utils.py`: Contains utility functions for data processing and analysis.
   * `rtx/config.py`: Configuration file with paths and settings.

 * **Data and Results**:
-  * `dataset/`: Contains the RAGTruth dataset and enriched datasets with logits and hidden states.
+  * `dataset/`: Contains the RAGTruth dataset and our own, extended dataset version.
   * `visualisation/`: Contains generated plots and visualisations.
   * `results/`: Stores analysis results for different models and positional contexts.
   * `plots/`: Plotted analysis results for different models and positional contexts.